Sparkitecture/SparkitectureDocs/README.md

 #### Using the Command Template

-- Open a project in Visul Studio
+- Open a project in Visual Studio
 - Right-click the folder you intend to add the command template to
 - Hover over "Add"
 - Click "New Item..."